reverentgeek/okta.github.io/_source/_use_cases/events-api-deprecation/index.md

 ### [www.okta.com](http://www.okta.com)

-The following covers what the System Log is and where to find it, how to translate logs to actual user activity, and how you can leverage the System Log during a security incident.
+The following covers what the System Log is, where to find it, how to translate logs to actual user activity, and how you can leverage the System Log during a security incident.
 It also reviews some of the actions you can take to respond to an incident identified within the System Log:

 - [Okta Incident Response Guide](https://www.okta.com/incident-response-guide/)